 Länsförsäkringar AB Group's leases mainly comprise rent for office premises and IT.
-The Länsförsäkringar AB Group's losses on leases for the reporting period amounted to TSEK -38,321, mainly attributable to the Parent Company Länsförsäkringar AB.
+The Länsförsäkringar AB Group's losses on leases amounted to TSEK -881 (-38,321) for the reporting period.
+Net profit for the year was mainly attributable to costs for premises.
 The lease earnings were impacted by the divestment of the holdings in Utile Dulci 2 HB in 2019.

-Finance lease activities are conducted on the Länsförsäkringar Bank Group's behalf by the subsidiary Wasa Kredit AB, which offers leases as part of its financing services to corporate customers and private individuals.
+Finance lease activities are conducted on the Länsförsäkringar Bank Group's behalf by the subsidiary Wasa Kredit AB.